-Prerequisites: MUHI 102, ENGL 101, 202, HIST 196 or 197 or 198 Survey of the musicians, cultural settings, aesthetics, musical styles and repertoires of Europe and the United States from the late 18th century to the present.
+Survey of the musicians, cultural settings, aesthetics, musical styles and repertoires of Europe and the United States from the late 18th century to the present.
 Also focuses on developing research writing skill in music history.

 Rationale: These two courses have not been formally revised for more than 20 years, and the courses as taught have evolved away from the 1990 syllabi of record.
-The course description and objectives were minimal and vague, and do not reflect several of the current desired learning outcomes.
-Since these two course are also the liberal studies elective for our music degrees, they also needed to be upgraded for the new liberal studies curriculum.
+The course description and objectives were minimal and vague, and do not reflect several of the a.

-15 Department of Chemistry-Catalog Description Change and Course Deletions a.
 Catalog Description Change

+15 Department of Chemistry-Catalog Description Change and Course Deletions